Abdallah9/The-AI-Equity-Data-Challenge-Team-Mun-/README.md

 # The AI Equity Data Challenge (Team MUN)
 As artificial intelligence continues to transform industries in Canada, it’s reshaping the future of work in record time.
 But who stands to gain the most, and who might be left behind?

-Great 👍 — here’s a polished **Methods / Data Preparation** section you can drop straight into your notebook, README, or report.
-I’ll keep it in **markdown style** so it’s easy to reuse:

 ---

 # 📊 Data Preparation and Sources